Aged Care Financing Authority Member Biographies

 Ian Yates is Chief Executive of COTA Australia, the national peak body for COTAs (Councils on the Ageing) in each State and Territory of Australia.
 Ian was appointed CE of COTA SA in June 1989 and has played national leadership roles in COTA since 2002.

-COTAs are the peak aged consumer organisation in each state and territory and nationally, with thousands of organisational members representing over 500,000 seniors, plus 30,000 individual members.
+COTAs are the peak aged consumer organisation in each state and territory and nationally, with over a thousand organisational members representing over 500,000 seniors, plus 30,000 individual members.

 Ian serves on a wide variety of federal government and aged care sector national bodies.
-He is a member of the Federal Government's Aged Care Financing Authority; the Aged Care Sector Committee and the Aged Care Quality Advisory Council of the Aged Care Quality Agency and the Department of Health's ACFI Monitoring Group.
+He is a member of the Federal Government's Aged Care Financing Authority; the Aged Care Sector Committee,the Aged Care Quality Advisory Council of the Aged Care Quality Agency and the Aged Care Workforce Taskforce.
 Ian is the COTA representative on the National Aged Care Alliance and its Sponsors Group.
 He is a Board member of the Aged Rights Advocacy Service (ARAS) in SA.

 Beyond aged care Ian is a member of the Consumer Advisory Panel to the Australian Securities and Investments Commission (ASIC), a Director of Livable Housing Australia, and a member of the Advisory Board of the ARC Centre of Excellence in Population Ageing Research (CEPAR).